bonny/WordPress-Simple-Fields/readme.txt

   simple_fields_get_meta_key_template
   simple_fields_get_meta_key
 - Added method get_meta_key().
 Use it to retrieve the key that simple fields uses for meta/custom fields storage.
+- Added "meta_key" as key to all fields when using get_field_by_slug() somewhere.
+  Makes it easy to know/get the meta key if you need it. returns the meta key for the first field in that field group.
+  If group is repeatable you must add number to numInSet yourself.
+Will contain a value like "_simple_fields_fieldGroupID_1_fieldID_2_numInSet_0"
 - Lotsa code cleanups and stuff
 - Fixed so plugin works with jQuery 1.9, because now jQuery(htmlString) requires first char to be < for string to be considered HTML.
 Was not working due to spaces before first HMTL tag.